 Overview

-Profhilo is made from hyaluronic acid, a naturally occurring sugar chain molecule found in skin and throughout the body, identical across species.
-Hyaluronic acid attracts and binds water in the skin, providing volume and hydration, but also ‘cushions’ and supports collagen and elastin fibres and also provides a medium, or carrier, for the efficient transport of chemical messages between the cells.
-Profhilo contains a high concentration of hyaluronic acid, exceptionally pure because its unique and patented manufacturing process does not involve the use of chemical cross-linking agents to bind the chains.
+Hyaluronic acid attracts and binds water in the skin, providing volume and hydration.
+It also ‘cushions’ and supports collagen and elastin fibres, and provides a medium, or carrier, for the efficient transport of chemical messages between the cells.
+Profhilo contains a high concentration of exceptionally pure hyaluronic acid, as its unique and patented manufacturing process does not involve the use of chemical cross-linking agents to bind the chains.

 Before and after gallery